 With a small group of Seacology supporters, you’ll also explore unforgettable island environments, from the coral reefs of Fiji to the rainforests of Borneo.
 You’ll stay at luxury resorts and see amazing cultural sites.
 And depending on the destination, you’ll have opportunities to scuba dive, snorkel, hike, or kayak.

 We give Seacology Fellows the first chance to sign up for our trips.
 Then we announce the expedition in our email updates and open it to everyone.
 (If you’re not on our email list, you can subscribe here.)

-Because of the Covid-19 pandemic, we have postponed our expedition to Borneo, scheduled for August 2020, to summer 2021.
+Because of the Covid-19 pandemic, we postponed our expedition to Borneo, originally scheduled for August 2020.
 We will settle on exact dates for the trip as soon as we can.
 While we are all just armchair travelers, you can still read about the wonders of Borneo!

 If you have questions about traveling with Seacology, contact us at firstname.lastname@example.org or 510.559.3505.